 In 2013, Scott did a talk at the DO Lectures in Wales about the dark art of running a small gourmet food business in Wales.
 This talk can be watched by clicking here.

-Scott Davis is Executive Chef and MD at Cnwd, a great little food company in West Wales.
+Scott Davis is Executive Chef and MD at Strawberry Shortcake, a bespoke catering company in West Wales.
 He has worked with some of the best 12 chefs in the world.

 Other things I look back to as a child were the hours my father would spend fishing on the Gwilly River where we lived.
 The Gwilly is predominantly a sewin (sea trout) river however, every now and again, it would welcome the king of the river, the wild salmon.
 This was an occasion to behold.
 When all the other children were out playing rugby in the field, I would anxiously be waiting by my mother’s side for that salmon supper accompanied by Pembrokeshire new potatoes.
 Not any variety it had to be the rocket variety.
 To this day some people believe that the turbot is the ultimate fish but that’s rubbish.

 At 15 I took a job in a bakery for a year.
 The nights were long, but my memory of eating bread fresh out of the oven at 5am accompanied by good, salty, Welsh butter is something that stuck with me and something that I always try to replicate for the customer.
 Bread is such an important way to start a meal.
 It gets the saliva flowing and allows the cravings to start.
 Eat too much of it and it can ruin your meal, but eat the right amount and your tastebuds are primed for the next course.
 A discipline I had to learn all those years ago at the Conti’s cafe, by just having the one scoop of ice cream.